 Audience: Projects must be reviewed by the Steering Committee, who provide a recommendation for approval/denial to the Fiscal Agent.

-Projects Under $1,000 [OPTIONAL]

-Schedule: Reviewed at any regularly scheduled Steering Committee meeting

-Audience: Projects must be reviewed by the Steering Committee, who provide a recommendation for approval/denial to the Fiscal Agent

 Process:

 Step 1: A LSC Partner fills out a project request form plus appropriate attachments (see attachments listed on project request form) and self-evaluates the project.